followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/columnOption(id_options).md

 ===================================================================

 <!--shortDescription-->
-Sets several options of a column at once.
+Assigns new values to several options of a specific column at once.
 <!--/shortDescription-->

 <!--paramName1-->id<!--/paramName1-->
 <!--paramType1-->number|string<!--/paramType1-->
 <!--paramDescription1-->
-The name, index, data field,or  caption of a column.
+The name, index, data field, or caption of the column.
 <!--/paramDescription1-->

 <!--paramName2-->options<!--/paramName2-->
 <!--paramType2-->object<!--/paramType2-->
 <!--paramDescription2-->
-The required configuration options.
+The options with their new values.
 <!--/paramDescription2-->

 <!--fullDescription-->
-Using this method, you can set several options of a specific column from code.
-This method accepts one of the following as the first parameter.
+This method changes options of the first column found by either of the below:

 * **Name**
 The [unique name]({basewidgetpath}/Configuration/columns/#name) of the column.